stevegt/grid-cli/v2/doc/342-prior.md

 - **Deduplication:** Identical pieces of data produce the same hash, allowing the system to store a single copy and reference it multiple times, thus saving space.

+### Fetching Blobs from Other Nodes

+When a local node does not have a blob in its local cache, it uses several steps to fetch it from other nodes in the IPFS network:

+1. **Content Identification:** The blob is identified by its unique cryptographic hash.
+2. **DHT Query:** The local node queries the Distributed Hash Table (DHT) to find the peer nodes that store the requested hash.
+The DHT is essentially a distributed way to locate which peers have which blocks.
+3. **Peer Discovery:** The node discovers a list of potential peers that might have the desired data.
+4. **Data Request:** The local node sends a request to these peers for the specific data block.
+5. **Data Transfer:** If the target node has the blob, it responds with the data, which the local node then caches locally for future use.

+This peer-to-peer mechanism ensures that data can be retrieved efficiently and reliably even if it is not present on the local node.

 ### Benefits

 - **Data Integrity:** Cryptographic hashes ensure that data has not been tampered with.